Only use the services you truly need is the message from Bolton NHS Foundation Trust as pressure on its services has increased significantly.

 |GP||Feverish children, persistent pain (such as earache)|

-The number of people attending our Emergency Department is extremely high, with our staff working as best they can to help people as soon as possible.
+The number of people attending Bolton’s Emergency Department is extremely high, with our staff working as best they can to help people as soon as possible.

 People who do not have an urgent need will experience extremely long waits while those who need us the most are treated.